chenkunxiang/nhanes_inferential_2021_23/README.md

 ## How to Run

-1. Open the notebook in [Google Colab](https://colab.research.google.com).
+1. Open the notebook using Google Colab.
-2. Follow the steps already provided in the notebook (.ipynb) to download and process the required NHANES datasets such as DEMO_L.xpt, WHQ_L.xpt, DPQ_L.xpt, etc.
+2. Follow the instructions in the notebook to download and process the necessary NHANES datasets, including DEMO_L.xpt, WHQ_L.xpt, DPQ_L.xpt, and others.
-3. Run each analysis cell as instructed to perform the data cleaning, merging, and statistical analysis.
+3. Execute each analysis cell in order to clean, merge, and analyze the data.
-4. Review the outputs and visualizations to interpret the findings and draw insights.
+4. Review the results and visualizations to interpret your findings and extract insights.

 ---